 We suggest that another plausible cognitive process may subserve the reliably observed gaze-cueing effect.
 Specifically, it may be the case that the gaze-cueing effect is driven by cued trials being easier than miscued trials because cued trials are more consistent with the observer’s experience.
 In other words, it may be that, if, in the observers’ experience, objects of interest usually appear at gazed-at, rather than gazed-away from locations, cued locations are consistent with expectations while miscued trials are inconsistent with expectations.
 This would reasonably result in cued trials being easier than miscued trials (i.e., because consistent information is easier to process than inconsistent information), resulting in faster responses on cued trials without a need for covert visual attention to have been shifted.

 The Drift Diffusion Model, a mathematical process model, is a model of response time data that can differentiate between the two parameters Start Time and Drift Rate.
 Start Time refers to where in the process of responding, drift towards a decision begins.
 We suggest that if the gaze-cueing effect is driven by a pre-conscious cue-driven shift in covert spatial visual attention to the cued location, start time will be closer to the response threshold on cued trials compared to miscued trials.

+Selective covert visual attention is necessary given limitations on the amount of visual information we can process at a given time (see Desimone & Duncan, 1995 for a review).
+In order to ensure this selective covert attention mechanism is preferentially processing visual information of potential importance, specific cues within the visual field are used as spatial signals to guide our attention to areas where perceptual processing is supposedly increased, Selective covert visual attention appears to be shifted by a number of cues but, in particular, by others’ averted eye gaze (see Frishen et al., 2007, Dalmaso et al., 2020 for reviews).

 References